citusdata/citus_docs/migration/data.rst

 Using Citus Warp
 ----------------

-Here's the high level overview of the process:
+Here are the steps you need to perform before starting the Citus Warp process:

-1. Duplicate structure of the schema on a destination Citus cluster
+1. Duplicate the structure of the schema on a destination Citus cluster
 2. Enable logical replication in the source database
 3. Allow a network connection from Citus coordinator node to source
-4. Make sure no changes will happen to the schema of the source (modifying data is fine, but not structure)
-5. Contact us to run the warp
+4. Contact us to begin the replication

 1. Duplicate schema
 ~~~~~~~~~~~~~~~~~~~